theapplegates/stupidly/src/site/index.md

 Take a look at [the code on GitHub]({{ pkg.repository.url }}), or read on, for more explanation and examples.

 {% set somePhotos = [
-  {url: "lighthouse-5.jpg", credit: "ezgi yıldırım", creditURL: "https://unsplash.com/photos/Ej1mWW2cd6Q"}
+  {url: "annie-spratt.jpg", credit: "annie-spratt-", creditURL: "https://unsplash.com/"}
 ] %}
 <section class="post-teaser">
 {%- for photo in somePhotos %}
   <div class="credit">By <a href="{{ photo.creditURL }}" target="_BLANK" rel="noopener"> {{ photo.credit }}</a>, (<a href="/images/original/{{ photo.url }}" target="_BLANK" rel="noopener">Original</a>)</div>
-  {% lazypicture photo.url, "A snazzy lighthouse" %}
+  {% lazypicture photo.url, "Unsplash" %}
 {%- endfor -%}
 </section >